MEET THE BAND

 After this excellent apprenticeship Jock spent many years as a solo singer, again appearing with star entertainers like Charlie Williams,

-Derek started playing at 11 years old in school bands such as Stevie and The Unknown, The Sherilees and Sunshine among others.
-He met Roy Ledger when they played together in Robert King Symbol, then went on to play bass with Sheffield legend Frank White.
-It was whilst with Frank that he became one of Dave Berry’s Cruisers and also had an
+Derek started playing at 11 years old in school bands such as Stevie and The Unknown, The Sherilees and Sunshine.
+Derek was also a member of the excellent Sheffield band Robert King's Symbol.
+He then went on to play bass with Sheffield guitar/vocal legend Frank White.
+It was whilst he was with Frank that he became one of Dave Berry’s Cruisers and also had an

 opportunity to play with Joe Cocker.

-This involved working on Bruce Welch’s Shadowmania event and it fulfilled a boyhood dream to play on stage with Warren’s dad Brian Bennett.
+This involved working on Bruce Welch’s "Shadowmania" event and it fulfilled a boyhood dream to play on stage with Warren’s dad and long time Shadow's drummer, Brian Bennett.
 Derek was

 Drums & Vocals

 Pip is a very accomplished drummer and an incredible singer.
 He took up music at an early age coming from a large family of talented musicians.